We Want to Adopt, Where Do We Start?

 • Prove that they are responsible and capable of making decisions

 • Provide the criminal background along with reports related to child abuse.
-This condition is for all of the people residing in that household.
+This condition applies to all individuals residing in the household.

 The types of adoptions and important factors

 The adoption process is very sensitive, or as Tyler Monahan says in the video, it is “complex and convoluted”.
-The first thing that is crucial to learn is the type of adoption that is suitable for you.
+The first thing to learn is the type of adoption that is suitable for you.
 As an adopting parent, you get the freedom to choose the adoption program that best fits your needs, requirements, and capabilities.
-No two adoption opportunities are precisely similar.
+No two adoption opportunities are the same.

-The important thing is that you develop an understanding regarding the reason you want to adopt a child.
-If your lifestyle realistically allows you to go for it, then what type will you go for?
+The most important thing is that you develop a clear understanding of why you want to adopt a child.
+If your lifestyle realistically allows you to pursue it, then which type will you choose?

 The major types are: